popgenDK/courses/summer2023/NGSinference/README.md

 According to its website *ANGSD is a software for analyzing next generation sequencing data.
 The software can handle a number of different input types from mapped reads to imputed genotype probabilities.
 Most methods take genotype uncertainty into account instead of basing the analysis on called genotypes.
 This is especially useful for low and medium depth data.*

 Please make sure to follow these preparatory instructions below before running these examples.
-Briefly, you need to set the path to the software and various data that will be used.
+Briefly, you need to first login to the server with your user name and password.
+And once you are logged in you should set the path to the software and various data that will be used by pasting in the following code in the terminal:

 ```bash